What is the Difference Between Holiday Pay and Annual Leave?

 A Holiday Day $ value is just that, and it’s never open to interpretation – its a $ amount.

-However, the $ value of an employees annual leave can change especially if their work pattern changes.
-The value of an annual leave balance can only be determined at the time annual leave is taken, and for employees on variable hours or where hours have changed, the value can vary significantly.
+However, the $ value of an employees Annual Leave can change especially if their work pattern changes.
+The value of an Annual Leave balance can only be determined at the time Annual Leave is taken, and for employees on variable hours or where hours have changed, the value can vary significantly.

 Here’s an example:

 An employee works part time for a year.
-When the annual leave is accrued at 12 months, the employee was working 20 hours a week at $25 per hour.
+When the Annual Leave is accrued at 12 months, the employee was working 20 hours a week at $25 per hour.
 Therefore in Xero Payroll the accrual would be represented by 80 hours (4 weeks x 20 hours).

 Then for example they work for another 9 months.